Brabn/FaceRecognitionLock/README.md

 ## Further development of the system
-- [ ] Adding a training function without using a pre-selected set of photos - using the built-in door camera by command from the remote control
 - [ ] Connecting to smart home functions
 - [ ] Adding video surveillance functions - recording video when trying to open the door or when movement appears in the frame
 - [ ] Increasing complexity of the recognition system using video instead of photos, which will not allow using photographs to deceive the system